idcrook/idcrook.github.io/_posts/2016-08-29-Local-Networking-and-ATS-iOS10.md

 title: .local Networking with ATS in iOS 10
 ---

-Discovered today that in iOS 10, `NSAppTransportSecurity` adds a new exception key for `.local` domain accesses.
+Discovered today that in iOS 10, `NSAppTransportSecurity` adds a new exception key for `.local` domain accesses: `NSAllowsLocalNetworking`

 # .local Networking